The Holocaust in Latvia: The SD in Latvia

-Murders commence with Nazi invasion
+Killings begin: Nazi invasion

 In Latvia, the Holocaust started on the night of 23 to 24 June 1941, when in the Grobiņa cemetery an SD detachment killed six local Jews, including the town pharmacist.
-On the following days 35 Jews were exterminated in Durbe, Priekule and Asīte.
-On June 29 the Nazi invaders started forming the first Latvian SD auxiliary unit in Jelgava.
+In the following days 35 Jews were exterminated in Durbe, Priekule and Asīte.
+On June 29 the Nazis started forming the first Latvian Auxiliary Police in Jelgava.
 Mārtiņš Vagulāns, member of the Pērkonkrusts organisation, was chosen to head it.
 In the summer of 1941, 300 men in the unit took part in the murder of about 2000 Jews in Jelgava and other places in Zemgale.
-The killing was supervised by the officers of the German SD Rudolf Batz and Alfred Becu, who involved the SS people of the Einsatzgruppe in the action.
-The main Jelgava Synagogue was burnt down through their joint effort.
+The killing was supervised by German SD officers Rudolf Batz and Alfred Becu, who involved the Einsatzgruppe in the action.
+The most important Jelgava synagogue was burned down through their joint effort.
 After the invasion of Riga, Walter Stahlecker, assisted by the members of Pērkonkrusts and other local collaborationists, organised the pogrom of Jews in the capital of Latvia.
 Viktors Arājs, aged 31 at the time, a possible former member of Pērkonkrusts and a member of a student fraternity, was appointed direct executor of the action.
 He was an idle eternal student who was supported by his wife, a rich shop owner, who was ten years older than he was.
 Arājs had worked in the Latvian Police for a certain period of time.
 He stood out with his power-hungry and extreme thinking.
 The man was well fed, well dressed, and "with his student's hat proudly cocked on one ear".